Writing better narration scripts | Amazing Voice

 Conversational

-• checkmark Use contractions when able.
+• checkmark Use contractions comfortably.

 Sensitive

-• checkmark Don’t make any jokes or use jargon.
+• checkmark Avoid jokes or informal jargon.

 Audio Wave